code-at-the-edge/curriculum-materials/content/learning/html/teaching.md

-# Lesson Plan for How Computers Work and Building Blocks of HTML
+# Lesson Plan for "HTML!"

 ## Audience